 June 24, 2022

 In June 2022, the IRS announced an increase in the optional standard mileage rate for the final six months of 2022.
 Taxpayers may use the optional standard mileage rates to calculate the deductible costs of operating an automobile for business and certain other purposes.
 These new rates become effective 7/1/2022.
-Mandelbaum Barrett Tax Law Partner Martin […]
+Mandelbaum Barrett PC Tax Law […]

 IRS Update: Employer Leave Based Donation Programs to Aid Victims of the Further Russian Invasion of Ukraine